Uberspace/lab/source/guide_pleroma.rst

 .. note:: The next step can take up to 10 minutes.

 Run ``mix pleroma.instance gen`` in the pleroma directory.
 This will compiling the files and asks you questions about your instance and generate a configuration file in ``config/generated_config.exs``.
+Decide on your own for each point.
+We are using the default values.

 .. warning:: Make sure to set the listen port to ``0.0.0.0`` instead of ``127.0.0.1`` !

 .. code-block:: console
- :emphasize-lines: 6,9-23
+ :emphasize-lines: 6,9-26

  [isabell@stardust ~]$ cd ~/pleroma
  [isabell@stardust pleroma]$ mix pleroma.instance gen